danskernesdigitalebibliotek/dpl-react/architecture/adr-001-rehydration.md

 Redux is a sufficiently advanced framework to support other uses of application state and even co-locating shared state between applications.

+## Alternatives considered

+### Persistence in URL
+We could persist the intentions in the URL that is delivered back to the client after a page reload.
+This would still imply some of the architectural decisions described in Decision in regards to having an "intent" state, but some of the different status flags etc. would not be needed since state is virtually shared across page loads in the url.
+However this simpler solution cannot handle more complex situations than what can be described in the URL feasibly.
 ## Status

 Proposed